fen0s/OLDungeon/README.md

 # OLDungeon
-Only for real elders who really want to experience old AI Dungeon experience.
+Only for real elders who really want to experience old AI Dungeon.
 Thadunge2 fork with small additions.
 Get model from thadunge and put it in models folder inside generator/gpt2 to make it work.

 # Features
 * World Info taken from up-to-date AI Dungeon, see WI Manager for creation of world info